Something went wrong

 Adoption of solar home heating systems in Indiana

 Out of all fuels, solar is the safest for the environment.
-With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Currently, 7,204 homes in Indiana are heated with active solar arrays.
-This is a 58% gain from 2020, when 4,554 homes used active solar heating.
+With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+Now, 7,204 homes in Indiana are heated with active solar arrays.
+This is a 58% gain from 2020, when 4,554 homes had active solar heating.

 Indiana County Heating Oil Trends